-Schedule a Salt Lake City Sewer Scope Inspection as part of your Home inspection
+Schedule a Sandy Sewer Scope Inspection as part of your Home inspection

 When searching for the perfect home, you’ll want to make sure there are no surprises that could cost money and cause headaches once you’ve settled in.
 One of the more unpleasant moments new homeowners encounter is the sight of water backing up into their home or the smell of raw sewage due to a clogged sewer line.
 Even more troubling can be a significant rise in your water and sewer bills when mainline leaks are present.

 During your home inspection, find out if your home inspector performs “sewer scopes” of the main sewer line in addition to a complete visual foundation-to-roof home inspection.
 This valuable service, performed by companies such as A-Pro Home Inspection, can identify trouble before you sign on the dotted line.
 Many home-shoppers have found that hiring one company to perform the standard home inspection plus the sewer line inspection saves them time and money.

 Sewer scope inspections are not typically included in a typical home inspection and are usually ordered separately.
 Some professionals recommend doing a sewer scope inspection on a home 25 years or older.
 However, some real estate agents argue that they should always be performed as part of the home inspection process.